-Birmingham City v West Bromwich Albion
+Mejbri stars as Birmingham beat West Brom in derby

 Post update

-Hannibal Mejbri (Birmingham City) wins a free kick in the defensive half.
+Tahith Chong (Birmingham City) wins a free kick on the left wing.

 Post update